openrasta/owin.spec/spec/owin-1.0.1-draft.1.md

 > * Keys MUST be HTTP field-names without `':'` or whitespace.

-> * Keys MUST be compared using `StringComparer.OrdinalIgnoreCase`.
+> * Keys MUST be compared byte by byte in a case-insensitive fashion (eg. `StringComparer.OrdinalIgnoreCase`).

-> * All characters in key and value strings SHOULD be within the ASCII codepage.
+> * All characters in keys and value strings SHOULD be within the ASCII range of characters, as per RFC7xxxx.

-> * The value array returned is assumed to be a copy of the data.
-Any intended changes to the value array MUST be persisted back to the headers dictionary manually by via `headers[headerName] = modifiedArray;` or `headers.Remove(header)`.

-> * Header values are assumed to be in a mixed format, meaning that a normally comma separated header may appear as a single entry in the values array, one entry per value, or a mixture of the two.
-> (e.g. `new string[1] {"value, value, value"}`, `new string[3] {"value", "value", "value"}`, or `new string[2] {"value, value", "value"}`)

-> * Servers, applications, and intermediaries SHOULD NOT split or merge header values unnecessarily.
-While the three formats are supposed to be interchangeable, in practice many existing implementations only support one specific format.
-Developers should have the flexibility to support existing implementations by producing or consuming a selected format without interference.
+> * Each value in the value array represents a single field line, with the dictionary key being the field name, and the field value being the value in the array.
+    For example, the code `headers["Accept"] = new[] {"text/html", "text/plain"}` represents two field lines in an HTTP message:
+    ```http
+    Accept: text/html
+    Accept: text/plain
+    ```
+    Servers SHOULD NOT split, merge or otherwise unnecessarily modify the http header dictionaries, as applications may have incorrectly associated semantics to the order or number of multi-value headers.

 ### 3.4.
-Request body, 100 Continue, and Completed Semantics
+Request body and 100 Continue

-If the request indicates there is an associated body the server SHOULD provide a `Stream` in the `"owin.RequestBody"` key to access the body data. `Stream.Null` MAY be used as a placeholder if there is no request body data expected.
-If the request Expect header indicates the client requests a `100 Continue`, it is up to the server to provide this.
-The application MUST NOT set `"owin.ResponseStatusCode"` to `100`. `100 Continue` is only an intermediate response and using it would prevent the application from providing a final response (e.g. `200 OK`).
-The server SHOULD send the `100 Continue` on behalf of the application if the application starts reading from the stream before data starts arriving.
+If the request indicates there is an associated body the server SHOULD provide a `Stream` in the `"owin.RequestBody"` key to access the Request Entity Body data. `Stream.Null` MAY be used as a placeholder if there is no request body data expected.

+The Expect header is most often used for getting a response from the Server before stating sending the Request Entity Body (e.g. when authenticated to a server, a User-Agent may want to verify its credentials allow it to upload a file before sending the file itself).

+Applications SHOULD ignore the Expect header, and do any authorization and other processes to verify if data can be received, and simply start reading from the request stream.
+It is the responsibility of the Server to send a `100 Continue` at that point back to the client.
+Applications MUST NOT set `"owin.ResponseStatusCode"` to `100` and servers SHOULD NOT honor such response codes, and SHOULD alert system administrators / developers of the error.

-> * The application delegate SHOULD NOT complete its returned `Task` and return control to the server until it is finished with the request body.
+The application delegate SHOULD NOT complete its returned `Task` and return control to the server until it is finished with the request body.
 Once the `AppFunc` `Task` is complete the application SHOULD NOT continue to read from the request stream.

+### 3.5 Completion semantics

-> * The application MUST signal completion or failure of the response body by completing its returned `Task` or throwing an exception.
+The application MUST signal completion or failure  its returned `Task` or throwing an exception.
 After completing the `Task`, the application SHOULD NOT write any further data to the stream.

-> * If the server signals the `"owin.CallCancelled"` `CancellationToken` during the execution of the application delegate, the application SHOULD NOT attempt further reads from the stream, and SHOULD promptly complete the application delegate `Task`.
+Should the server signal the `"owin.CallCancelled"` `CancellationToken` during the execution of the application delegate, the application SHOULD NOT attempt further reads from the stream, and SHOULD promptly complete the application delegate `Task`.

-> * The application SHOULD NOT close or dispose the given stream unless it has completely consumed the request body.
+The application SHOULD NOT close or dispose the given stream unless it has completely consumed the request body.
 The stream owner (e.g. the server or middleware) MUST do any necessary cleanup once the application delegate's Task completes.

 > * Any exceptions thrown from the request body stream are fatal and SHOULD be returned to the server by being thrown synchronously from the `AppFunc` or by failing the asynchronous `Task` with the given exception(s).